 Symptoms of Varicose Veins and Spider Veins

 Many people with varicose veins complain of pain, described as an aching or cramping in the legs.
 Other common symptoms include tiredness, restlessness, burning, throbbing, tingling, or heaviness in the legs.
-Pain from these veins is usually relieved by elevating the legs or by wearing support hose.
+Pain from these veins is usually relieved by elevating the legs or by wearing support hose, also called compression stockings.

-Treatment Options for Varicose Veins and Spider Veins
+What Are the Treatment Options for Varicose Veins and Spider Veins?

-There are seven major forms of treatment for varicose veins and spider veins:
+There are seven major treatments for varicose veins and spider veins:

-1. Support stockings.
-The most conservative approach is simply to wear properly-fitting support hose, especially when the veins cause painful or uncomfortable symptoms.
+1. Support (compression) stockings.
+The most conservative approach is simply to wear properly fitting support hose, especially when the veins cause pain or discomfort.
+They create gentle pressure in the leg.
+That keeps blood from pooling in veins and also helps with leg swelling.
 These stockings can generally be purchased at any surgical supply store and at some pharmacies.
 They come in below-the-knee, above-the-knee, and pantyhose styles.